 A gait belt should not be used to lift a person who is too weak to stand on their own for a brief period of time.

-Bring the belt around the middle of the patient’s waist.
+Bring the belt around the middle of the person’s waist.

 The teeth of the gait belt buckle should be on the outside.
 Feed the belt through the teeth and tighten.